Only because I don’t have kids in school can I say

 A wonderfully delicious way to celebrate the brilliance and simplicity of summer.

-- After the bread has been toasted & is still warm, rub roasted garlic over each slice.
+- After the bread has been toasted and is still warm, rub roasted garlic over each slice.

 - Layer the tomatoes over each slice

-- Cut off the top of the head of garlic to show a few cloves.
-Place garlic on a sheet of aluminum foil (large enough to wrap around the garlic in a little pouch).
+- Cut off the top of the head of garlic, so a few cloves are showing.
+Place the garlic on a sheet of aluminum foil (large enough to wrap around the garlic in a little pouch).

-- Place on a cooking sheet and roast for 1 hour.
+- Place on a cooking sheet and roast for an hour.